AlSi10Mg Powder

 | Medical implants | Biocompatible, non-toxic, corrosion resistant. |

-Medical – Excellent biocompatibility and corrosion resistance for implants like orthopedic devices.
+Provides excellent biocompatibility, corrosion resistance for medical implants like orthopedic devices.

-AlSi50 powder is available in various size fractions, shapes, and purity levels:
+AlSi10 powder is available in various size fractions, shapes and purity levels:

 | Parameter | Options |